 PBC has worked with a range of universities including City University, LSE, King’s College London, University College London, Manchester Metropolitan University, Greenwich University, BPP, University of Law, Royal Holloway University and London South Bank University.

 PBC’s training and volunteer placements programmes can be integrated into the curriculum as credit-bearing modules or delivered as extra-curricular schemes.
 In 2017-18, City University commissioned PBC to draft and deliver a Pro Bono Training module to 30 year three LLB students with integrated volunteering placements.
-This module was repeated in 2018-19 along with a separate module for postgraduate students.
+This module has continued to run every year since then along with a separate module for postgraduate students.

 PBC is able to tailor its training to the needs and and budgets of individual universities with flexibility around venue, format, schedule, duration and content.
 Typically, the academic/training element of the programme is delivered to students before they begin volunteering placements on one day a week for 3-6 months.
 It is important that the students understand they need to be as flexible as possible when scheduling their placements and that they are making a commitment to attend regularly and complete the placement.
 PBC can provide examination and formative assessment as well as monitoring attendance and performance through the charity’s online volunteer management portal.